 Anyone with the right amount of drive and work ethic has the potential to be a successful day trader.
 This is why we are so excited to now offer you access to our free ebook Getting Started With Day Trading!
 We love welcoming new day traders to the field.

 If you’re still trying to decide, let’s take a deeper dive into day trading.

 The Pros & Cons of Day Trading

-Let’s start with some of the benefits.
+Let’s start with some of the benefits of day trading:

 - Avoid overnight risk.
-In day trading, you complete your trades by the close of market – by definition, you don’t have overnight risk.
+In day trading, you complete your trades by the close of the market – by definition, you don’t have overnight risk.
 With other methods of trading, you may hold a trade for several days or weeks.
 As a result, your position may plummet overnight and cost you money.

 - Kick the conventional office and 9-5.
 You can day trade anywhere that has WiFi.
 You can travel frequently and not be limited by an office or a time clock.
 That said, the best day trades tend to occur in the opening and closing hours of the market where we see the greatest price volatility (and profit opportunity).

 - Come as you are.
 You don’t need a college degree or certification to be a day trader.
 Day traders come from many different backgrounds and often learn from mentor traders, courses, and numerous other resources.
 The path is up to you.

 Like everything else, there are disadvantages of day trading too: